francisca2903/FEUP-FSI/LOGBOOK8.md

 We analysed the code and then answered some questions:

 **Which is the line of code where the vulnerability is?** The vulnerability is in line 12 *gets(buffer);*. <br>
-**What does the vulnerability allow to do?**  The *gets()* function reads a byte from the stdin until it founds *\0* or *\n*.
+**What does the vulnerability allow to do?**  The *gets()* function reads a byte from the stdin until it founds '\0' or '\n'.
 Since we are reading towards a 100 bytes buffer, we can inject a payload bigger than 100 bytes and like that, overwritte the value of the return address.
 Because of this vulnerability, we can inject the shellcode that will returns us a shell that will be useful for us to finish the challenge. <br>

 To complete this challenge we are going to be call a shell, as explained above, from the server, that we are able to achieve by doing the following: